This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Soil Testing for Optimal Fertilizer Use

-- Use DIY kits or lab analysis
+- Choose between DIY kits or professional lab analysis using Mehlich III extraction

 Understanding Your Soil Type and PH